akullpp/awesome-java/README.md

 - [Dropwizard](https://github.com/dropwizard/dropwizard) - Opinionated framework for setting up modern web applications with Jetty, Jackson, Jersey and Metrics.
 - [Elide](https://elide.io) - Opinionated framework for JSON- or GraphQL-APIs based on a JPA data model.
-- [javalin](https://javalin.io) - Javalin is just a few thousand lines of code on top of Jetty, which means its performance is almost equivalent to pure Jetty.
 - [Jersey](https://jersey.github.io) - JAX-RS reference implementation.
 - [Microserver](https://github.com/aol/micro-server) - Convenient, extensible microservices plugin system for Spring & Spring Boot.
 With more than 30 plugins and growing, it supports both micro-monolith and pure microservices styles.
 - [Rapidoid](https://www.rapidoid.org) - Simple, secure and extremely fast framework consisting of an embedded HTTP server, GUI components and dependency injection.